iamswarnadeep/MyEngineeringPal/README.md

 ## Setup
 **Setup is easy as drinking water.** \
 Unzip the compressed file on your site directory and open your domain/ip using any browser. \
-Our system will automatically redirect to installation setup. \
+Our script will automatically redirect to installation setup. \
 Then follow the instructions carefully. \
 🎉Enjoy!
 Your setup is complete.
 ## Created & Developed by